AugustoCam95/AugustoCam95/README.md

 ### Talking about Personal Stuffs

-- 👨‍💻 I'm mater's student at the Federal University of Ceará;
+- 👨‍💻 I'm master's student at the Federal University of Ceará;

 - 👨‍💻 I’m currently working on Dell Lead as a Full-Stacker Developer;